Decisions, decisions, decisions…

 When making more complex decisions, many people are swamped by information and can’t see the wood for the trees.

 Others suffer analysis paralysis by overthinking, then fail to reach a solution.

 Some people think making decisions is easy but miss out on many important factors, resulting in a bad decision.

 Whatever the issue, it can be resolved by using a systematic step-by-step thought process.

 Only by using a system can you begin to filter your information and ensure you have all the relevant information you need to make an effective decision.
-(I’ve highlighted the steps in a useful 1-page infographic in the resources library.
-Get the password for the library by filling in the form at the bottom of this page.)

 What are the steps to effective decision making?